ericdalessandro/mc_automatic_backup/README.md

 #### How to configure:
 1. Configure config.txt
     - !Use absolute file paths.
+2. Start MC server using start_server.sh.
-2. Run automatic_backup.sh to test and create initial backup.
+3. Run automatic_backup.sh to test and create initial backup.
-3. Schedule automatic_backup.sh to run automatically at a given interval greater than or equal to daily.
+4. Schedule automatic_backup.sh to run automatically at a given interval greater than or equal to daily.
     - Cronjobs work great.

 #### Notes: